 Awed by its beauty and diversity people are drawn to Acadia National Park every year.
 It’s home to many plants, animals and the tallest mountain on the U.S. Atlantic coast.

-We also collected the the best tips for short hikes and walks (great if you only stay one day / 24h), as well as insider tips on how to avoid the crowds during peak season and fall color tips (direct navigation):
+We also collected the the best tips for short hikes and walks, as well as insider tips on how to avoid the crowds during peak season and fall color tips (direct navigation):

 Season Tips for Acadia National Park